Source code for tiled.server.app

 )

-from ..authenticators import Mode
+from tiled.server.authentication import move_api_key

 from ..config import construct_build_app_kwargs